 It's a debate that resonates from New Orleans, where tour companies continue to offer Hurricane Katrina bus tours, to the Chernobyl nuclear disaster, which is expected to attract visitors from the many soccer fans attending the Euro 2012 tournament later this year in Ukraine.

 "Although we realize there is interest in what Joplin has been through, the real story is how we responded to the adversity we faced," he wrote.
-"We invite you to learn more about our experiences" and eat at a restaurant, visit some downtown shops or book a night at a hotel.
+"We invite you to learn more about our experiences" and eat at a restaurant, visit some downtown shops or book a hotel.

 "These simple actions support jobs and provide stability for our residents and business owners," Rohr said.